ComputationalReflection/weaveJ/system/README.md

-weaveJ works on top of Java 8, it also works  with Java 7, but the constructor joinpoint is not supported
+weaveJ works on top of Java 8, it also works  with Java 7, but the constructor joinpoint is not supported.
+The Set Field joinpoint is only supported for non-final fields.